runicscribe/worldbuilding-docs/dae-machina/world/geography/index.md

 but they are usually inhabited by barbarians and raiders.
 Many of the forests are inhabited by wolf fae, an offshoot of the daal’fae and the midh.
 Tribes of selkies (seal ‘fae) can be found in occasional coastal settlements.

+## The Great Northern Forest

+The northeast half of the continent is almost entirely free of civilization, inhabited only by Æl‘fae, elementals, and wildlife.
+The southern reaches of the continent are inhabited by ‘daal, ‘midh, and midh'fae.
+Most settlements are fortified towns and castles surrounded by farmlands.
+Lone homesteads are rare; between ‘midh barbarian raids, dragons, wild animals, direwolves, and ‘fae, isolated settlements usually don’t survive.

 ## Dragonspine Mountains

-The Dragonspine mountains are a large mountain chain stretching from the western edge of Mhidda to the southeastern edge of Eos.
+The Dragonspine mountains are a large mountain chain stretching from the western edge of Mhidda to the southeastern edge of Eos, and serve as the dividing line between the two continents.
 The mountains are full of ‘midh strongholds to the north, ‘jinn palaces to the south, and dragon caves throughout.

 ## Runesea Isles

 This large island is off the northwestern coast of the continent, and is inhabited by a unique civilization of ‘primitive’ midh, who specialize in enchanted warpaint.

-The western half of the continent is almost entirely free of civilization, inhabited only by Æl‘fae, elementals, and wildlife.
-The southern reaches of the continent are inhabited by ‘daal and ‘midh.
-Most settlements are fortified towns and castles surrounded by farmlands.
-Lone homesteads are rare; between ‘midh barbarian raids, dragons, wild animals, direwolves, and ‘fae, isolated settlements usually don’t survive.
+## Isle of the Ancients

+To the far east of the continent is a lone isle in a large bay, hosting old Aeldar ruins.
+It is sometimes used as a meeting place for the Eldar council.

 # Eaos - Southeastern Continent:
 The northwestern region of this continent consists of the Elyos Republic, and is predominantly inhabited by Æl'daal.
 Major settlements are focused around shores and rivers.
 The near inland regions are primarily farmland.